The Two RV Gypsies: Full-Time RVers

 Goose overlook boardwalk canadian geese across the water

-From the overlook, the Canada Geese could be heard, and they are in the two pictures below, but are hard to see.
+Below: From the overlook, the Canada Geese could be heard by the two RV Gypsies.
+The geese are in the two pictures below, but are hard to see.
 Binoculars were mounted on the overlook platform.

 view from the overlook geese